snakepowerpoint/SpatialVariability/README.md

     The script combines the biological data and environmental data together, and saves the compiled data (named by species name) in `output` directory.

-4. Open `rum_edm.r`, and change the config based on different experimental scenarios.
+4. Open `rum_edm.r`, and change the config according to different experimental scenarios.

     As mentioned in **Quickly Getting Started** above, we have four experimental scenarios in this study (i.e. `config_cv.r`, `config_age_F.r`, `config_abundance_F.r` and `config_cv_F.r`).